mathias-mrsn/ft_dumb/README.md

 ﻿# ft_dumb

-If you wanna know what this project does so try it be yourself.
+If you wanna know what this project does so try it by yourself.

 ### Usage